 First Thing’s First, Get Settled In

 It’s your first night home with baby but after surviving the childbirth experience, the only thing you may want is sleep!
 Baby of course, won’t let you have any.
 Every two-three hours you will be up, armed with a bottle or breast and a clean diaper.

 Newborns do sleep a lot, but they adore being swaddled because it is the closest thing they have to being in their mother’s womb.
 You can put your swaddled up baby in a crib or in a bassinet.

 Sleep When Baby Sleeps

 This is the best advice you will ever hear as a new parent starting with the first night home with baby.
 When your baby falls asleep, drop whatever it is you’re doing and make a running dive for the nearest sofa, recliner, or bed!

 Your little cherub won’t sleep through the night (about a 4-6 hour block) until roughly four months of age.
 Bottle fed babies sleep longer than breastfed babies, but breastfed babies get a boost of natural immunities from their mama that are passed through the breastmilk.

 In the continuous fight against SIDS (Sudden Infant Death Syndrome), doctors and nurses will always encourage you lay your baby on his or her back when they sleep.
 Sometimes when babies sleep, they lack a hormone in their brains that’s supposed to signal for them to turn their heads when they are sleeping when oxygen intake is low.

-When you are at home with your newborn, be sure to incorporate plenty of tummy time which decreases the chances of your baby developing flat head syndrome caused by too much time on their back.
+While you might not begin tummy time the first night home with baby, be sure to incorporate plenty of tummy time over the course of the next few weeks.
+It will decrease the chances of your baby developing flat head syndrome caused by too much time on their back.
 Tummy time is so incredibly important is because it strengthens your baby’s neck muscles.
 Invest in a newborn play gym to keep your baby entertained.